Our speech pathologists provide support to people who have difficulty communicating and swallowing.

 Speech pathologists study, diagnose and treat communication disorders.
 This includes difficulties with speaking, listening, understanding language, reading, writing, social skills, stuttering and using voice.
 People who experience difficulties swallowing food and drink safely can also benefit from the support of a speech pathologist.

-To learn more about speech pathology visit the Speech Pathology Australia website.
+To learn more about speech pathology visit Speech Pathology Australia.

 Our Speech Pathology Services

 Working as part of therapy teams, our qualified speech pathologists help people with disability achieve their goals and live their best life.

 Our speech pathology services are available to people of all ages who have Autism Spectrum Disorder, intellectual, neurological and physical disabilities, as well as developmental delays.
 Services can be provided at home, at school, in our offices, in community settings or online via teletherapy.